- Region : Crete

 How to get there

-Unless you come by private boat or yacht you will take the 20 minute ferry ride from Chora Sfakia, there are about 4 ferries a day in the summer months (see ferry schedules).
+Unless you come by private boat or yacht you will take the 20 minute ferry rides from Chora Sfakia, there are about 4 ferries a day in the summer months (see ferry schedules and bus schedules).
 Some of the domatia / small hotels will pick you up there if you arrive outside ferry schedule hours.

 If you arrive at Chora Sfakia at night, stay there and take the ferry in the morning - far better.
 You can hire a water taxi if you wish to spend 12 to 14 times this figure.
 Hikers may walk along the path, which has a few precipitous moments but is generally of medium effort to the practiced; it takes 1.5 to 2 hours.